 Zone Maintenance personnel have recently received arc flash training, clothing, and tools and are able to repair more and more systems that we used to rely on Utility Shops to repair.
 These enhanced capabilities are key to being able to respond to customer’s needs on a more timely basis.

 Heating systems: With the broad range of ages of buildings we have a veritable museum of HVAC systems.
 Most of the heating is powered via steam from the Steam Plant with heat exchange systems ranging from convection radiators to variable air volume reheat systems via direct steam or heating water systems via steam to water heat exchangers.
 We also have gas, electric, and radiant space heaters, and baseboard heat via electric or heating water.

 Air conditioning systems range from DX window air conditioners, to DX to air distribution systems, to chilled water systems with variable speed variable air volume air handlers and variable speed pumping systems.
-Piping systems range from two-pipe to four-pipe, plus we still have a three-pipe system in place.
+Piping systems range from two-pipe to four-pipe.
 Air distribution is via constant and variable volume air handling systems, fan coils, and PTACS.
 Air handlers in laboratory spaces are designed for 100% outside air for dilution.